 The applicability of these test configurations is shown below:

-When the capability interBandContiguousMRDC is indicated, test configuration 1 or 2 can be used to verify the RX power imbalance requirement for a UE indicating capability interBandMRDC-WithOverlapDL-Bands-r16.
+When the capability interBandContiguousMRDC is indicated, test configuration 1 or 2 can be used to verify the RX power imbalance requirement for a UE capable of interBandMRDC-WithOverlapDL-Bands-r16.

-When the capability interBandContiguousMRDC is absent, test configuration 1, 2 or 3 can be used to verify the RX power imbalance requirement for a UE indicating capability interBandMRDC-WithOverlapDL-Bands-r16.
+When the capability interBandContiguousMRDC is absent, test configuration 1, 2 or 3 can be used to verify the RX power imbalance requirement for a UE capable of interBandMRDC-WithOverlapDL-Bands-r16.

-It’s allowed to use one of the test configurations to verify the RX power imbalance requirement for a UE indicating capability interBandMRDC-WithOverlapDL-Bands-r16.
+It’s allowed to use one of the test configurations to verify the RX power imbalance requirement for a UE capable of interBandMRDC-WithOverlapDL-Bands-r16.

-For a UE indicating interBandMRDC-WithOverlapDL-Bands-r16 for the following EN-DC band combinations in Table 7.10B.3-2, the Rx requirements for four Rx ports do not apply for each band in EN-DC operating mode.
+For a UE capable of interBandMRDC-WithOverlapDL-Bands-r16, the Rx requirements for two Rx ports are applicable for each component carrier in EN-DC operating mode.

 Table 7.10B.3-2: EN-DC combinations